argosatcore/Deb_Dots/README.md

    It is worth mentioning that although I use these dots on Debian, I've made an effort to keep them as distribution agnostic as possible.
 I have managed to deploy them succesfully in other distributions, especifically on [Arch Linux](https://archlinux.org/) (_btw_) and [Void Linux](https://voidlinux.org/).

    If you find any of this useful, feel free to grab any part or all of it.

+   \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

+1. In the recent past, I used (bspwm)](https://github.com/baskerville/bspwm) as my default window manager.
+I still regard it as one of the best tiling window managers out there, but I found in awesome some features that made the switch worthwhile like the use of tags instead of workspaces (a word that, like the so called "productivity", is a word I really hate), the extensibility provided by its use of the Lua programming language and the integration of an status bar as part of awesome.
+If you are interested in giving bspwm a try, you can take a look at my dotfiles.
+Alson, a far more comprehensive and rigurous source on running bspwm on Debina is a book written by the greek philosopher,[Protesilaos Stavrou](https://protesilaos.com/), apropiately called _[Prot's Dots For Debian](https://protesilaos.com/pdfd/)_.
+His writings and videos on free and open source software may be of interest to those who wish to examine, both technically and philosophically, what, for better or for worse, has become an inescapable aspect of contemporary life.

  ---